math865a/project-tool/README.md

 down to individual tasks and project level.

 I have **several** versions of this app and all features have been build a couple of times in different ways.
-Unfortunately, i don't have a working version and thus i am consolidating all the knowledge and experience into this single repository.
+Unfortunately, i don't have a working version at this time (due to licenses etc.) and thus i am consolidating all the knowledge and experience into this single repository.
 The goal is to demonstrate a clean, maintainable architecture that can be easily extended and adapted to future needs.
 It is currently a work in progress.